 The following table compares the average annual total returns for the Fund's Institutional Class Shares, including the Predecessor Fund, after taxes for the one-year period, and before taxes for the five-year and since inception periods to the average annual total returns of a broad-based securities market index for the same periods.
 Average annual total returns for the Fund's Investor Class Shares and Class A Shares are not included in the table because those classes had not commenced operations prior to the date of this Prospectus.
-The returns for Investor Class Shares and Class A Shares are invested in the same portfolio of securities, and would differ only to the extent that the classes have different expenses.
+The returns for Investor Class Shares and Class A Shares would be substantially similar to the returns for Institutional Class Shares because the shares are invested in the same portfolio of securities, and would differ only to the extent that the classes have different expenses.
 Past performance is not necessarily an indicator of how the Fund will perform in the future.

 One Year Five Years Since Inception (12/26/2017)

 Average Annual Total Returns

 For the periods ended December 31, 2023

 Institutional Class (1)

 Return Before Taxes 14.89% 13.86% 10.54%

 Return After Taxes on Distributions 12.42% N/A N/A

 Return After Taxes on Distributions and Sale of Fund Shares 9.60% N/A N/A

 MSCI EAFE Index

-(reflects no deduction for fees, expenses or taxes) (2) 18.24% 8.16% 4.29%
+(reflects no deduction for fees, expenses or taxes)(2) 18.24% 8.16% 4.29%

-(1) Institutional Class Shares of the Fund commenced operations on December 29, 2022.
+Institutional Class Shares of the Fund commenced operations on December 29, 2022.
 Performance shown prior to inception of the Institutional Class Shares is based on the performance of the Predecessor Fund before expense limitations.